 In most of the turbulent combustors, as the equivalence ratio is varied from stoichiometric to fuel lean regimes, a transition in the system dynamics from low amplitude aperiodic oscillations (combustion noise) to large amplitude LCO (thermoacoustic instability) is observed.
 Lieuwen 2002 described the transition to thermoacoustic instability from combustion as the transition from fixed point to limit cycle oscillations.
 Traditionally, combustion noise was considered as mere stochastic fluctuations in the system.
 Nair et al. 2013 and Tony et al. 2015 used a plethora of tools to ascertain the deterministic nature of the signal and discovered that combustion noise has features of high dimensional chaotic oscillations contaminated with coloured and white noise.
-Nair et al. 2013 suggested that the transition from combustion noise to thermoacoustic instability can be considered as a transition from a chaotic state to an ordered state.
+Nair et al. 2013 suggested that the transition from a chaotic state to an ordered state.

-Nair et al. 2014 discovered that the transition to thermoacoustic instabilty occurs via intermittency, a state comprising of large amplitude limit cycle oscillations at irregular intervals amidst low amplitude aperiodic oscillations.
+Nair et al. 2014 discovered that the transition to thermoacoustic instability occurs via intermittency, a state comprising of large amplitude limit cycle oscillations at irregular intervals amidst low amplitude aperiodic oscillations.
 Nair et al. 2013 mentioned the existence of type-II or type-III intermittency in the gaseous flame bluff body stabilized turbulent combustor.
 Nair and Sujith 2015 developed a model that captures the occurrence of intermittency prior to the onset of thermoacoustic instability, for a bluff body stabilized combustor using a stochasic kicked oscillator model.
 Seshadri et al. 2016 developed a model using the interaction between the acoustic field, vortex shedding and the heat release rate.
 Detection of intermittency helped in developing precursors to thermoacoustic instability (Nair and Sujith, 2014).